Increase Bearing Capacity

 Initially used as a high-performing substitute for metallic linings, engineered polymers now provide increased bearing capacity and reliability for a wide variety of rotating equipment.

-Polymer-lined and solid polymer components can serve as direct replacements for babbitt components or be incorporated into new designs to extend operating limits.
+With these properties, polymer-lined and solid polymer components can serve as direct replacements for babbitt components or be incorporated into new designs to extend operating limits.

 Thinner Hydrodynamic Films